-■ Psychophysics and contrast
+Psychophysics and contrast

-When measuring human sensitivity, it is important to carefully measure and calibrate the image stimuli.
+When measuring human visual sensitivity, it is important to carefully measure and calibrate the image stimuli.
 Because standard 8-bit computer displays resolve 256 graylevels, it can be useful to convert the stimuli into a range going from 0 to 255.
 Scale so values are represented as graylevels between 0 and 255:

+''' \ln[26]:= \alpha = 255 / (Max[face] - Min[face]);

+\beta = -\alpha Min[face]; '''

 '''

-\alpha = 255 / (Max[face] - Min[face]);

-\beta = -\alpha Min[face];

-face256 = \alpha face + \beta; '''
+ln[28]:= face256 = \alpha face + \beta;

+'''
-Exercise: Normalize face so that it has a mean level of zero, and an r.m.s. contrast of 1.
-Use ListPlot and Flatten[] to show a scatter plot of the values before and after the scaling.

-Exercise: Given that human contrast sensitivity for a sinewave grating can be as high as 500, could you get a good measure of it using a typical computer graphics screen?

-Exercise: Produce a negative image by reversing the contrast
+- Exercise: Normalize "face" so that it has a mean level of zero, and an r.m.s. contrast of 1.
+Use ListPlot and Flatten[] to show a scatter plot of the values before and after the scaling. - Exercise: Given that human contrast sensitivity for a sinewave grating can be as high as 500, could you get a good measure of it using a typical computer graphics screen? (answer: for fine measurements of human contrast sensitivity, 8 bits of intensity is too coarse.
+10 to 12 bits is better.) - Exercise: Produce a negative image by reversing the contrast

-■ Gamma correction
+Gamma correction

 Computer operating systems allow one to adjust for various non-linearities between displays.
-A typical CRT has a non-linear relationship between measured screen intensity and the voltage supplied.
-A fairly standard way of summarizing the non-linear relationship is in terms of "gamma": $intensity = a \times voltage^{n}gamma$.
-Let's assume that we are using intensity units that range from 0 to 255 and voltage units also going from 0 to 255. intensity = $255^{n}(1-gamma) \times voltage^{n}gamma$:
+A typical screen has a non-linear relationship between measured screen intensity and the voltage supplied.
+A traditional way of summarizing the non-linear relationship is in terms of "gamma": intensity = a x volt-age^gamma.
+Let's assume that we are using intensity units that range from 0 to 255 and voltage units also going from 0 to 255. intensity = 255^(1-gamma) x voltage^gamma: